-Making a sperm donation is one of the most generous things a man can do, as it gives others the chance to have a baby.
-We currently have a shortage of sperm donors in Australia, so we thank you for considering becoming a sperm donor and helping create a family.
+Making a sperm donation is one of the most generous things you can do, as it gives others the chance to have a baby.

-The reasons why people need to access donor sperm are varied, and include heterosexual couples having difficulty conceiving because of male reproductive issues, single women who want to have a child, and women in same sex relationships keen to start a family.
+The reasons why people need to access donor sperm are varied, and include those having difficulty conceiving because of male reproductive issues, single women who want to have a child, and same sex and LGBTQ+ people wanting to grow their family.

 IVFAustralia has a dedicated and experienced donor team who provide guidance and support for donors and recipients throughout the process.